-Funded in FY 2020-21, the City's Tenant Based Rental Assistance (TBRA) Program, administered by Abode Services, expended about \$480,000 in HOME funds during the 2020 program year to assist 20-households currently experiencing or at risk of homelessness, to obtain and maintain rental housing through use of TBRA vouchers.
+Funded in FY 2021-22, the City's Tenant Based Rental Assistance (TBRA) Program, administered by Abode Services, expended about \$674,921 in HOME funds during the 2021 program year to assist 20-households currently experiencing or at risk of homelessness, to obtain and maintain rental housing through use of TBRA vouchers.
 Each tenant is provided up to two years of assistance through this program.
-The City's TBRA Program, during the 2020 program year, increased its enrollment and expenditures from the previous year, in an effort to assist more Sunnyvale households experiencing, or at-risk of homelessness.
+The City's TBRA Program, during the 2021 program year, sustained its enrollment and increased its expenditures from the previous year, in an effort to assist more Sunnyvale households experiencing, or at-risk of homelessness.
 Additionally, the TBRA network is coordinating at a higher-level to continue to ensure compliance with HUD requirements, and most importantly, to promote effective and consistent supportive-service administration to households enrolled in the TBRA Program.
+As cited previously, the TBRA program has a new Administrator as of July 1, 2022 (Sunnyvale Community Services) - and the program is gearing up to expand enrollment to double its current capacity by July 1, 2023.